Thinking beyond borders

 A person who is a resident of the Netherlands is assessable on worldwide income.
 Non-residents are generally assessable on income derived directly or indirectly from Dutch sources.

 An individual’s liability to Dutch personal income tax is determined by residency status.
 A person can be a resident or a non-resident for Dutch tax purposes.
 Residency is determined by applying a closer connection test, in other words, a taxpayer is considered as a resident if the center of the taxpayer’s vital interests is in the Netherlands, and if the closest social and economic ties the taxpayer has are with the Netherlands.
 Physical presence itself is not decisive.
 Business travelers are usually not considered a resident for Dutch tax purposes.

 The general rule is that a person who is a resident of the Netherlands is assessable on worldwide income.
 Non-residents are generally assessable on income derived directly or indirectly from Dutch sources.

 Employment income is treated as Dutch-sourced income to the extent attributable to duties physically performed in the Netherlands.

 In most tax treaties, the dependent personal services article states that the employee will be taxed in the employee’s home country if the employee’s stay in the Netherlands does not exceed 183 days (in a calendar year or 12-month period).
 Other conditions are that the salary is not paid by, or on behalf of, a Dutch employer during that period, and that the employment costs should not be borne by the foreign employer’s Dutch permanent establishment (PE) during the period of assignment based on transfer pricing regulations.
-Because the Netherlands has adopted the economic employer approach in interpreting the term employer, the employee could be taxable from their first day of presence in the Netherlands.
+Because the Netherlands has adopted the economic employer approach in interpreting the term employer, the employee could be taxable from their first day in the Netherlands.

 According to the Supreme Court’s ruling, for the application of the tax treaty, the employer: